dragonee/php-silverplate/README.md

-php-boilerplate
+php-silverplate
 ===============

-PHP Boilerplate is the ultimate code for your static website needs.
-Written in less than 200 lines, it is a small app that allows you to care only about the content you are writing.
+Content on a silver platter.
+PHP Silverplate is the ultimate code for your static website needs.
+Written in less than 200 lines, it allows you to care only about the content you are writing.
+Forget to include header.php and footer.php anymore.

 ## Quickstart Guide